hansemro/kc1-linux/README.md

 ### Toolchain

+You can decide whether to use a prebuilt toolchain or compile your own with `crosstool-ng`.

+#### Prebuilt Toolchain

 For this project, we will be using Linaro 4.9 for u-boot and Linaro 6.5 for the Linux kernel.

 ```